itswijay/blog/src/content/blog/how-i-built-a-realistic-ansible-home-lab-using-fedora-centos-ubuntu-arch-linux.md

 ![Ansible-HomeLab Banner 2](/images/blog/ansible1.png)

 As you know Fedora is my main OS, and the other systems are VirtualBox VMs.
-They are VMs but working as separate systems.
-I give a short name for each because I can identify them in the network easily.
+Even though they’re virtual machines, they behave as separate systems.
+I gave each system a short hostname so I can easily identify them on the network.

 ## **Configuration**